 The third stop on our American’s Guide to Eloping in Europe is ICELAND!
 What was once a far off dream destination for us is now so nice we are doing it TWICE!!
 Vi and Bryan’s Iceland elopement at Reynisfjara was EPIC.
 Now we are here to share with you what you need to know!
-This includes what we did in 2022 and how we are TRYING to go even more magical for 2023!
-Unsure if it’s even possible.
+We’ve been romping around Iceland for the last few years and there’s soooo much to share!

 American’s Guide to Eloping in Europe